 Ingram Cloud Leadership Shifts as Bergeron Departs

-Ingram Cloud chief Nimesh Dave and North America Cloud lead Tim FitzGerald will fill the regional voids
+Ingram Cloud chief Nimesh Dave and U.S. Cloud lead Tim FitzGerald will fill the regional voids

 In a surprising announcement out of Ingram Micro Cloud, long-time global leader Renee Bergeron is departing the company for a new career opportunity.
 Her last day at the distributor’s cloud division is today.